miclaus/tictactoe/README.md

-# tictactoe
+# TicTacToe
-A simple remake of the game Tic-Tac-Toe.
+A simple remake of the game TicTacToe.